thunlp/stuffed-mamba/README.md

-# Stuffed Mamba: State Collapse and State Capacity of RNN-Based Long-Context Modeling
+# Stuffed Mamba: Oversized States Lead to the Inability to Forget

-This is the official code for the paper [Stuffed Mamba: State Collapse and State Capacity of RNN-Based Long-Context Modeling](https://arxiv.org/abs/2410.07145).
+This is the official code for the paper [Stuffed Mamba: Oversized States Lead to the Inability to Forget](https://arxiv.org/abs/2410.07145).

 ## Introduction